Bielik20/adeng-jenkins-cli/README.md

 - `npm ci`
 - `npm link` - it will link package so it will be available globally
-- `npm run build -- --watch` - it will compile files to dist directory
+- `npm run watch` - it will compile files to dist directory